Innosan/Innosan/README.md

 ---

 ## 👨‍💻 About Me:
-#### Full-stack & Android developer from Russia, St. Petersburg.
+#### Full-Stack & Android Developer with a Passion for Design

+I'm a dedicated full-stack and Android developer from St. Petersburg, Russia, with a strong emphasis on design, UI/UX, and front-end development.
+My focus on component-based development allows me to create efficient, scalable, and maintainable code.

-- 👨‍🎓 currently studying front-end development with advanced tech and desktop development,
+- 👨‍🎓 currently studying full-stack development with huge focus on design, UI/UX and front-end in general
-- 🎷 in my free time I'm composing jazz-ish *lofi* beats 👀 and playing games,
+- 🎷 in my free time I'm composing jazz-ish *lofi* beats 👀 and playing games
-- 📧 tg is your way to reach me!
+- 📧 you can reach me with telegram or email!

----
+## 🔑 Key Skills and Experiences:

+* 💻 **Full-Stack Development**
+    * Proficient in a wide range of technologies and frameworks.
+* 🤖 **Android Development**
+    * Experienced in building native Android applications using Kotlin, with a focus on creating user-friendly interfaces and robust functionality.
+* 🖋️ **Design-Centric Approach**
+    * Committed to delivering visually appealing and intuitive user experiences.
+I have a keen eye for design principles and a passion for creating beautiful, functional interfaces.
+* 🥡 **Component-Based Development**
+    * Advocate for modular and reusable components to improve code maintainability and efficiency.
+* ✔️ **Successful Projects**
+    * A track record of delivering successful paid projects, demonstrating my ability to solve complex problems and meet client requirements.
+* ✨ **Eagerness for New Tech**
+    * Always staying up-to-date with the latest trends and technologies in the development world.
+I'm excited to explore new tools and techniques to enhance my skills and deliver innovative solutions.

 ## 🛠️ Software Stack and Tools: